Sandisfield State Forest

 Sandisfield State Forest is a Massachusetts state forest filled with rolling hardwood forests in the town of Sandisfield.
+A highlight of the forest is York Lake, which was created from swampy ground by the Civilian Conservation Corps in 1935.
 It is managed by the Department of Conservation and Recreation.
-A highlight of the forest is York Lake, which was created from swampy ground by the Civilian Conservation Corps in 1935.

 Activities and amenities

-Lakes: The shallow, 35 acre, man-made York Lake offers a 300 ft swimming beach, fishing, non-motorized boating, boat ramp, picnic grounds, and restrooms.
+The shallow, 35 acre, man-made York Lake offers a 300 ft swimming beach, fishing, non-motorized boating, boat ramp, picnic grounds, and restrooms.
 The lake is stocked with trout three times each year.
 West and Abby lakes also have fishing.

-Trails: Trails available for hiking and cross-country skiing include the 2.2 mi York Lake Loop Trail.
+Trails available for hiking and cross-country skiing include the 2.2 mi York Lake Loop Trail.
 The forest offers seasonal hunting.
-Black bears might also be seen within the park.
+Black bears might be seen within the park.